 Student Travel Grant Program

-Carefully read the eligibility and review criteria in the Request for Proposals (RFP) (.pdf) as you complete your proposal.
+Read the eligibility and review criteria in the (RFP) (.pdf) as you complete your proposal.

 Student Travel Award applicants must be sponsored by a CSU faculty mentor.
-You must discuss this proposal with your faculty mentor and get his/her support, including a signed letter of support as part of the proposal package.
+You must discuss this proposal with your faculty mentor and get his/her support, including a signed letter of support as part of the proposal package (more information below in special instructions).

-Faculty mentors are required to submit the electronic version of their student's completed proposal before the published deadline, using OARS.
-CSUPERB is no longer accepting hardcopy or emailed submissions.
-Please make sure you submit the complete proposal using the directions on the Proposal Submission page.
+Faculty mentors are required to submit their student's completed proposal before the published deadline.
+Make sure you submit the complete proposal using the directions on the Proposal Submission page.

 Be careful to enter contact information accurately; CSUPERB will communicate with you and your mentor about the status of your proposal by email only.

-Include the signed Cover Page with your electronic proposal template submission.
-You can do this by scanning the signed cover page and uploading it as a separate document or as part of a PDF file.
+Include the signed Cover Page with your proposal submission.
+You can do this by scanning the signed cover page and submitting it as a separate document or as part of a PDF file.

 Details of Meeting, Workshop or Facility/Site

-First, make sure that your planned travel will occur between July 1, 2013 and June 30, 2014.
+Make sure that your planned travel will occur between July 1, 2013 and June 30, 2014.
 If awarded, travel must occur while individual is still an enrolled CSU student (not yet graduated) or CSU employee so that expenses can be reimbursed.
-Travel grants are given to support travel to a specific meetings or research site, so you need to provide the full name of the meeting, conference, workshop or facility/site you're planning to attend.
-Do not use abbreviations or initials.

 Purpose of Travel